 And then there’s that little problem of the U.S. Army using mainly French weapons when it entered World War I.

 “But ASO, surely it was only a few weapons, right?” the interlocutor might ask.
-Sure, gentle reader, just a few weapons: just several hundred thousand automatic rifles, machine guns, grenades, artillery pieces, and tanks.
+Sure, gentle reader, just a few weapons: just several hundred thousand automatic rifles, machine guns, grenades, artillery pieces, tanks, and airplanes.
 That’s all.

 “But how could this happen?” the astonished reader asks.